sumedhpb/Natural-Disaster-Mitigation/README.md

 Good predictions and warnings save lives.<br>
 To Build state-of-the-art technology to predict or manage natural disasters better.<br>
+The idea is developed as a part of Microsoft Codefundo 2018.

 ## Our Idea